maelvls/maelvls.github.io/content/home/about.md

 > **Note:** if you want the most up-to-date information about me, I
 > recommend taking a look at my [LinkedIn][] page.

-- I speak and write English fluently (learnt a lot during my PhD).
+- I speak and write English fluently.
 Come try my delicious and refreshing french-flavoured accent! 😄
 - I enjoy contributing to open-source projects; when I do, it is mostly a way of scratching a developer itch on one of my tools.
 I sent pull requests to [ocaml-minisat][], [ocaml-qbf][], [ocamlyices2][] and [opam][]